Skye-XD/desktop-icons-ng/README.md

 - [x] Use native TextEncoder and TextDecoder objects in GJS instead of ByteArray imports.

+- [x] Use CSS to unhighlight Drop Target.

 - [x] Use native libadwaita prefrences window from gnome-extensions if possible to maintain UI consistency.

 **EXPERIMENTAL FEATURES**